DIPlib/diplib/doc/src/DIPimage/10_compiler.md

 the directory where your application M-file lives.
-Remove all the `addpath` instructions, and change the line `dip_initialise` into `dip_initialise_libs` (if you do not want the *DIPlib* version information to be displayed on startup, you can use the `'silent'` argument to `dip_initialise_libs`).
+Remove all the `addpath` instructions, and change the line `dip_initialise` into `dip_initialise_libs` (if you do not want the *DIPlib* version information to be displayed on startup, you can use the <tt>'silent'</tt> argument to `dip_initialise_libs`).
 Alternatively, you can call the `dip_initialise_libs` function in your application M-file.
 In this case, make and empty `startup.m` file to avoid your default one to be used.